Hey Nutrition Lady

 a photo collage with whole and halved butternut squash on a grey background

-Step 1: Place the whole butternut squash in your Instant Pot, on the trivet.
+Place the whole butternut squash in your Instant Pot, on the trivet.
+Add 1.5 cups of water to the Instant Pot.

-Step 5: Once the pressure cooking cycle is complete, let it naturally release for 10 minutes, and then release the remaining pressure by flipping the valve to “venting”.
+Once the pressure cooking cycle is complete, let it naturally release for 10 minutes, and then release the remaining pressure by flipping the valve to “venting”.

 a photo collage with a whole butternut squash and squash halves on a marble surface

+👩🏻🍳 A note from Katie: Let me be real with you — one of the drawbacks of Instant Pot cookery is not being able to stop and check the food along the way.
 I definitely recommend cooking your squash in the Instant Pot when you’re making a soup or planning to mash it.
-If you’re looking for a firmer squash, like making my Hasselback Butternut Squash, you can try a shorter cook time but it’s a bit of a gamble.
+If you’re looking for a firmer squash, like making my showstopping Hasselback Butternut Squash recipe, you can try a shorter cook time, but it’s a bit of a gamble.

 a bowl of cubed butternut squash and a bowl of mashed squash in front of an instant pot